 Safeguards will provide comprehensive assessment and brief interventions to resolve the immediate crisis, build personal strengths and capabilities, and assist the child/adolescent and their support network to access practical supports.
 The teams will see children/adolescents either face-to-face, or via telehealth and telephone options depending upon their location and the urgency.
 Safeguards will generally provide support over six to eight weeks and will then link the young person to local professionals or agencies who can provide ongoing support if needed.

-MH-CYP is a unit of Mental Health Branch, NSW Ministry of Health that provides leadership and support for perinatal, infant, child and youth mental health program and services in NSW.
+Perinatal Child and Youth is a unit of Mental Health Branch, NSW Ministry of Health that provides leadership and support for perinatal, infant, child and youth mental health program and services in NSW.

-MH-CYP works collaboratively with a wide range of stakeholders to support the best use of available evidence, the dissemination of relevant information and the development of meaningful partnerships for service and program development, innovation and quality and safety improvement.
+Perinatal Child and Youth works collaboratively with a wide range of stakeholders to support the best use of available evidence, the dissemination of relevant information and the development of meaningful partnerships for service and program development, innovation and quality and safety improvement.